Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 First Steps: Ruling Out Surgical Complications

 A successful recovery starts with clear communication between the patient and the surgeon.
-Before pain treatment starts, your surgeon should first rule out surgical problems that may need urgent review.
+Before pain treatment starts, your surgeon must first rule out surgical problems that may need urgent treatment.

 • Infection